aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

   );
 ```

 This is pretty nice.
 We can instantly update the state of the button, and then update the URL in the background.
-And when clicking multiple filters, the transition batches them together, avoiding race conditions.

 Credit to Sam Selikoff with hos post on [buildui](https://buildui.com/posts/instant-search-params-with-react-server-components) for this awesome pattern.